TG-jsova/cpp-redistributables-deployment/README.md

 1. **Ansible**: Ensure Ansible is installed on your control machine.
 2. **Windows VMs**: The target machines must be running Windows and accessible via PowerShell Remoting (PSRP).
-3. **Inventory File**: Use an inventory file to specify the target hosts and credentials.
+3. **Inventory File**: Use a static inventory file to specify the target hosts and credentials.

 ## Usage